Why visit the Dancing Bears Park, I hear you saying?

 Now, the bears live a peaceful life.
 It’s like a recreation lodge, after all, they have been suffering before.
 There are medical teams making their annual check-ups, there is nutritious food three times a day; there are swimming pools for the hot summer days and man-made dens for those who don’t know how to make one for their hibernation; there are a peace and quiet, and no one is expecting them to ‘dance’.
 The park is a retirement home for the dancing bears.

 You can learn a lot more during your visit to the park.
 All your questions about the bears’ past and present life will be answered by the young enthusiastic staff of the park.

 ABOUT THE DANCING BEARS PARK PROJECT

-The Dancing Bears Park Belitsa, Bulgaria, is the largest conservation centre for a protection of brown bears in Europe.
-It covers 120 000 square meters and is a home to 26 brown bears of a different age.
+The Dancing Bears Park Belitsa, Bulgaria, is the largest conservation centre for the protection of brown bears in Europe.
+It covers 120 000 square meters and is home to 26 brown bears of different age.
 Each bear has 3000 sq. m. of habitat space.
 This park is a favourite place for a visit, especially for children as it is the ONLY place where bears can be observed to live in (almost) natural habitat.
 It becomes an increasingly popular place for family trips in Bulgaria.

 In the 90s, when foreign tourists visiting the Bulgarian Black Sea Coast noticed the presence of the dancing bears, they contacted the Four Paws Organization.
 The international organization for animal protection sent a small team for a study the results of which were devastating – 20 bears were used as a tourist attraction.
 The state laws in the country at that time did not help to improve the situation and the Roma families who are dealing with this business refused to stop this practice.